 The most common types of WordPress malware (2021)

-The following is a list of the most common types of malware found during SiteCheck’s scans and cleanups:
+The following is a list of the most common types of malware SiteCheck found during their scans and cleanups:

-The percentages overlap because sites are often infected by multiple types of malware simultaneously.
+The percentages overlap because sites often suffer infections from multiple types of malware simultaneously.

 2% of plugins and themes were the source of 99% of all vulnerabilities (2022)

 iThemes identified 1,425 plugins and themes that experienced new vulnerabilities week-to-week.
 That’s 2% of the 70,000+ pool of themes and plugins in the WordPress.org ecosystem.